 17. Castle Lietava

 The extensive ruins of Lietava Castle are among the most spectacular attractions and landmarks to see in Lietava, Slovakia.
-Lietava Castle is remarkable a sight to behold and a destination not to miss when planning to travel in the historic town of Lietava.
+Lietava Castle is remarkable a sight to behold and a destination not to miss when planning to travel to the historic town of Lietava.

 The ruined castle looks over the northern part of Slovakia in the Súľov Mountains.
 This beautiful ruin can be seen between the district of Zilina’s Lietavská Svinná-Babkov and the town of Lietava.